Himanshu-4/Xbox-360-controller/README.md

 - 🔭 I’m currently working on a [Embedded system devlopment ][website]!
 - 🌱 I’m currently learning Embedded sysytems  🤣
-- 👯 I’m looking to collaborate with other content creators
+- 😆I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to riding bicycle in Hills and play guitar